Version

 Metaspace

-Stack Memory contains local, method specific variables and references to other objects in the method.
+Contains local, method-specific variables and references to other objects in the method.
 Each thread has its own stack; therefore, the memory usage depends on the number of components running in parallel.

 Recommended Server Core and Worker heap memory configuration

-Optimal distribution of main memory between Server Core and Worker depends on the nature of executed tasks.
+The optimal distribution of main memory between the Server Core and Worker depends on the nature of executed tasks.
 The recommended defaults of Server Core heap size and Worker heap size for different RAM sizes are in the table below.

-Heap limit is not a limit of the full memory used by JVM.
-JVM uses memory in addition to the heap size for other memory spaces, e.g. direct memory.
-We recommend to set the heap limit to no more than 75% of system memory size, to leave space for the operating system and other JVM memory spaces.
+It is important to note that the heap limit is not a limit of the full memory used by the JVM.
+Additional memory is required for other areas such as direct memory or Metaspace.
+We recommend that the combined maximum heap sizes of both the Core and Worker processes do not exceed 75% of the system’s total memory, to leave space for the operating system and other JVM memory spaces.

-RAM Size Server Core Heap Worker Heap Remaining for OS (estimated)
+RAM Size Max Server Core Heap Max Worker Heap Remaining for OS (estimated)

 4 GB